Have you sustained a serious injury as a result of an automobile defect or faulty auto part? Car accidents are not always caused by driver errors.

 Under Texas law, an injury victim must show that the automobile or automotive component in question was defective, that the product was not modified after it left the manufacturer, that the defect made the product unreasonably dangerous and that the defect caused your injury.

 We do a thorough investigation of how the accident occurred.
 We may consult with automobile technical experts who can analyze why a component failed and provide evidence to support your claim.
-We will identify all the potentially responsible parties in the supply chain from parts maker to distributor to auto manufacturer.
+We will identify all the potentially responsible parties in the supply chain from parts maker to distributor to the auto manufacturer.

-Our attorneys will develop an estimate of your total losses from the auto defect by calculating your medical bills, anticipated future medical costs, lost wages and future losses if you are unable to go back to work.
+Our attorneys will develop an estimate of your total losses from the auto defect by calculating your medical bills, anticipated future medical costs, lost wages, and future losses if you are unable to go back to work.
 We will present a claim reflecting the total amount of your losses to the insurance company or companies representing the automaker.

 We will negotiate vigorously for a settlement that reflects the full value of your claim.
 If we receive a settlement offer, we will discuss it with you.
 We will offer our opinion about whether the offer seems reasonable.
 It will be up to you to decide whether to accept it.